Mikel Arteta: 2019–22: Early years and FA Cup win

-2022–23 season
+2022–24: Title challengers and Champions League return

 Arsenal began their 2022–23 campaign with a 2–0 win away to Crystal Palace on 5 August 2022.
-The victory was Arteta's 50th league win as Gunners boss, making him the second-quickest manager to reach 50 top-flight wins for the Arsenal after Arsène Wenger.
+The victory was Arteta's 50th league win as Arsenal boss, making him the second-quickest manager to reach 50 top-flight wins for the Arsenal after Arsène Wenger.
 On 20 August, the Gunners beat Bournemouth 3–0 in matchweek 3.
 The win vaulted them to the top of the Premier League for the first time since 2016, and ensured it was the first time Arsenal had won their opening three fixtures since the 2004–05 season.
 On 27 August, Arsenal beat Fulham 2–1 at Emirates Stadium, marking Arteta's 100th Premier League game in charge.
 The Gunners finished the month with a 2–1 win at home over Aston Villa on 31 August.
 It was the fourth time Arsenal had started a top-flight season with a run of five wins, after 1930–31, 1947–48 and 2004–05.
 Mikel Arteta became the 11th manager to have won the first five games of a Premier League season, after Kevin Keegan, Carlo Ancelotti, Alex Ferguson, Arsène Wenger, Alan Curbishley, José Mourinho, Manuel Pellegrini, Pep Guardiola, Maurizio Sarri, and Jürgen Klopp.
 After leading the Gunners to wins in all five of their Premier League matches of August, Mikel Arteta was named Premier League Manager of the Month, winning the award for the third time following his previous successes in September 2021 and March 2022.

 On 16 October 2022, Arteta's side beat Leeds United 1–0 at Elland Road.
 This was the club's best start to a top-flight campaign as the Gunners had won nine of their first ten league games for the first time ever.
 The result also moved Arsenal four points clear at the top of the Premier League.
 On 6 November, the Gunners beat Chelsea 1–0 at Stamford Bridge.
-This was Arteta's 87th victory in 150 games in charge of Arsenal – more than any of his predecessors, including George Graham and Arsene Wenger, over the equivalent period.
+This was Arteta's 87th victory in 150 games in charge of Arsenal – more than any of his predecessors, including George Graham and Arsène Wenger, over the equivalent period.
 After guiding Arsenal to four wins from four Premier League games in November and December, Mikel Arteta picked up his second Premier League Manager of the Month award of the campaign, winning the award for the fourth time since December 2019.